codecurious-bln/elixir_snake/docs/tutorial/04-control-snake-movements.md

 > Coach: Explain what a callback is and how it is used for defining behaviours.

-`handle_input/3` is invoked when the scene receives an input from a driver.
-Then, the handler can consume the received input and either propagate it to the scene above in the ViewPort's structure or not.
+`handle_input/3` is invoked when the scene receives input from the underlying hardware.
+It may consume the received input message or propagate it further up to the View Port's supervision structure.

-In our case, we will use the handler to update the direction in the scene's state without propagating the received input further since it's not needed.
+In our case, we will use the handler to update the direction in the scene's state without propagating the received input further up.

 > Coach: Explain event bubbling and ViewPort's supervision structure.